AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/search-dashboard.md

 ---
 # Search for a dashboard

-This topic shows you how to use the [`Global Search` feature](#global) to look for dashboards and how to search for [dashboards owned by other users](#other).
+This topic shows you how to use the [[!DNL Global Search] feature](#global) to look for dashboards and how to search for [dashboards owned by other users](#other).

 ## Global Search {#global}

-The `Global Search` menu allows you to search for and select dashboards to view.
+The [!DNL Global Search] menu allows you to search for and select dashboards to view.

 * *To view a list of your existing dashboards*, click the dashboard.